Versolato/WCLUtility/README.md

 ### Er...
 I mean *how to run* the program!

+#### Easy Mode

+If you already have the binaries provided by me, just go to the directory where you copied this and click on the program `WCLUtilityGui.exe` (the one with the tank icon), and follow the instructions.

+The program may take several minutes to run, as it needs to query *a lot* of data over the Internet.
+So, be patient.

+#### Not so Easy Mode

 If you already have the binaries provided by me, just go to the directory where you copied this and execute with the command

 `WCLUtility Validate "c:\a path\Battlefy_master_file.csv"`